In the pre-colonial era, African countries adopted their own means of exchange. For instance, in Nigeria, there was trade by barter system.

 There had been several plans to adopt a unified regional currency.
 But such moves failed because of the political will among member countries.

-For instance, there was a planned West African Monetary Zone among Anglophone African countries planned for implementation in 2009.
+For instance, there was planned West African Monetary Zone among Anglophone African countries planned for implementation in 2009.
 It failed.

 Also, member countries of the East African Community planned to introduce a single currency, the East African shilling in 2012.